Aquinas College, Stockport

 Aquinas College is a Roman Catholic sixth form college in Stockport, Greater Manchester, England.
-The college also offers a range of adult education courses.
+The college offers a range of Level 2 and Level 3 courses including GCSEs, A-Levels, and other vocational courses such as BTECs.
+The college also offers various adult education courses.

 History

 The college was established in 1980 by the Diocese of Shrewsbury and is named after St. Thomas Aquinas.
 The college was opened on the site of St. Michael's Secondary School.

 Ambrose Smith was the college principal from 1989 to 2011.
 During his tenure the college was so popular among school leavers in the Stockport area that it received twice as many applications as there were places.
 During this time the college expanded from 400 to 2000 students.
 In 2010 a new main building was opened.
 In 2011 Danny Pearson succeeded Ambrose Smith as principal.
+Jo Dommett became principal in September 2025.

-The College was rated as "Good" at its most recent Ofsted inspection, which was carried out in 2017.
+The College was rated as "Good" at its most recent Ofsted inspection, which was carried out in 2023.